yyorkchan/FYP/README.md

 ### Frontend

 - App.js is the main Javascript file that contains all the Pages to be navigate
-- All 3 frontend pages should be contained in the folder "/frontend"
+- All 3 frontend pages should be contained in the directory "/frontend"
 - All unique css should be included at the end of the corresponding frontend js, Read Homepage.js for the detailed formatting
 - All common css should be included in "style.js", including fontSize, windowSizes etc